Premiere Cirque production raises funds for local non-profits

-AVON PARK — Spooktacular, a family friendly Cirque performance, is a high-flying circus of hilarity and scare scheduled to perform at the Alan Jay Wildstein Center for the Performing Arts on the Highlands Campus of South Florida State College (SFSC) on Sunday, Nov.
+AVON PARK, Fla. — Spooktacular, a family-friendly cirque performance, is a high-flying circus of hilarity and scare scheduled to perform at the Alan Jay Wildstein Center for the Performing Arts on the Highlands Campus of South Florida State College (SFSC) on Sunday, Nov.
 6 at 3 p.m.

-Sponsored by Bill and Lisa Jarrett and Get Fish Slapped, a Sebring marketing company, the performance will raise funds for 12 Highlands and Hardee county nonprofit organizations.
+Sponsored by Bill and Lisa Jarrett and Get Fish Slapped, the performance will raise funds for 12 Highlands and Hardee county nonprofit organizations.

 Spooktacular features soaring vampires, skeletons, and ghosts in a performance of acrobatics and aerialists.
 The performance runs 60 minutes without an intermission.
 General admission tickets are $15.